Tooth Extractions – Hoover, AL

 - Nitrous Oxide to Help Put You at Ease

-- Relaxing Office Environment Dedicated to Your Comfort
+- Relaxing Dental Office Environment Dedicated to Your Comfort

 In most cases, we can avoid these complications.
 During your consultation, Dr. Moulton will discuss treatments that can act as alternatives to an extraction.
 He’ll also go over how to best replace the missing tooth.